ietf-wg-asdf/SDF/sdf.md

 are declared to be mandatory to be represented.
 The same applies for groupings made mandatory within groupings containing them.
 * the Boolean value `true`.
-The affordance/grouping itself that carries the `sdfRequired` keyword is declared to be mandatory to be represented.
+  The affordance or grouping itself that carries the `sdfRequired` keyword is declared to be mandatory to be represented.

 Note that referenceable-names are not subject to the encoding JSON pointers require as discussed in {{hierarchical-names}}.